Johanne101/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 ```

-* How to manage privileges for a user to a database or table
+* Manage privileges for a user to a database or table

 <p>
 The first thing to do providing a user with access to the information they will need.